🚀 Getting Started»

 Now comes the moment when you want to show Spacelift to your colleagues.
 There are a few different ways to grant users access to your Spacelift account but in the beginning, we are going to add them as single users.

-Go to the "Policies" page that can be found on the left sidebar and click the "Create policy" button in the top-right corner.
+Click on your icon on the bottom left > select Organization settings > click Login policy and click the "Create policy" button in the top-right corner.

 Then copy/paste and edit the example below that matches the identity provider you used to sign up for the Spacelift account.